Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

 \subsection{Prompt Set}

-We hypothesized that the descriptiveness of prompts can affect the degradation of the Chain of Diffusion.
-Accordingly, we examined different sets of prompts for Pokemon and CelebA-1k datasets.
-The default prompt set used for Pokemon dataset is the concatenations of Waifu and BLIP captions.
-BLIP captions are generated to be between $50$ and $75$.
-We investigated how Waifu prompt set alone and different lengths of BLIP captions can affect the degradation in Figure~\ref{figure:hyperparameters_experiments:prompts:pokemon}.
-It is interesting that slightly different styles of high-frequency degradation are observed and short prompt set can relieve repetitive patterns at the cost of decreased diversity.
-Different lengths of BLIP captions in CelebA-1k dataset demonstrate similar degrees of degradation, but insufficient or excessive descriptiveness of prompt makes images to be different from the original ones as shown in Figure~\ref{figure:hyperparameters_experiments:prompts:celeba}.
+We hypothesized that the descriptiveness of prompts influences degradation in the Chain of Diffusion.
+We tested various prompt sets for Pokemon and CelebA-1k datasets.
+For Pokemon dataset, the default prompt set consists of concatenated Waifu and BLIP captions, with BLIP captions ranging from $50$ to $75$ words.
+Figure~\ref{figure:hyperparameters_experiments:prompts:pokemon} shows how using only Waifu prompts and varying BLIP caption lengths affect degradation.
+Notably, different styles of high-frequency degradation were observed; shorter prompts reduced repetitive patterns but decreased diversity.
+In CelebA-1k dataset, varying BLIP caption lengths resulted in similar degradation levels, but prompts that were either insufficiently or excessively descriptive caused the images to deviate from the originals, as shown in Figure~\ref{figure:hyperparameters_experiments:prompts:celeba}.